 We want to keep our dogs mentally and physically healthy by keeping up with their exercise needs.
 Labrador Retrievers require daily exercise to maintain a healthy, happy life.

 Labrador Retriever puppies don’t require as much daily exercise as adults, but making sure puppies and adults are getting enough physical activity will strengthen your bond with your dog, keep muscles and joints functioning, and aid in maintaining their weight.

-There are tons of ways to exercise your Labrador Retriever whether you can get outside or you’re stuck indoors, including hiking, swimming, hide and seek, dock diving, and agility training.
-Considering your own lifestyle and tailoring in your dog’s needs will help ensure they are getting the right amount of exercise.
+As we covered, there are a variety of ways to keep your Labrador Retriever active both inside and outside such as hiking, swimming, hide and seek, dock diving, and agility training.
+Examining your own interests and lifestyles and tailoring in your dog’s needs will help ensure they are getting the right amount of exercise.

 If you’re concerned your dog may not be getting enough exercise, there are signs you can look for, such as excessive barking, weight gain, or depression.
 Always consult with your vet just in case there are underlying health conditions.

 Now that you know how much exercise your Labrador needs and different ways you and your dog can get active, it’s time to get up and get out with your best furry friend.
 If you are interested in training your dog, be sure to read our Guide to Training a Labrador Retriever!